-In the days of mainframes, data was stored physically separate from the actual processing unit, but was still only accessible through the processing units.
-As PC based servers became more commonplace, storage devices went ‘inside the box’ or in external boxes that were connected directly to the system.
-Each of these approaches was valid in its time, but as our need to store increasing volumes of data and our need to make it more accessible grew, other alternatives were needed.
-Enter network storage.
+In the days of mainframes, data was stored physically separate from the actual computer processing units but was only accessible through them.
+As PC-based servers became more commonplace, storage moved to internal drives built inside the PC itself, or to directly connected external drives.
+As the need to store increasing volumes of data and make it more immediately accessible grew, network storage came along as a better alternative.

 Direct Attached Storage (DAS)